Charles Vallancey

-General Charles Vallancey FRS (6 April 1731 – 8 August 1812) was a British military surveyor sent to Ireland.
+General Charles Vallancey FRS (6 April 1731 – 8 August 1812) was a British Army officer and surveyor who was sent to Ireland.
 He remained there and became an authority on Irish antiquities.
 Some of his theories would be rejected today, but his drawings, for example, were painstakingly accurate compared to existent artefacts.
 Other drawings, such as his diagram of the banquet hall at Tara, and the lost crown of the High King of Ireland, are unverifiable, as the manuscripts and material he used no longer exist.

 Early life

-He was born Charles Vallancé in Westminster in 1731 to parents Francis Vallancé and Mary Preston (daughter of Thomas Preston).
+He was born Charles Vallancé in Westminster in 1731 to parents Francis Vallancé and Mary Preston (daughter of Thomas Preston of St Martin-in-the-Fields).
 Francis and Mary were married at the chapel of Greenwich Hospital on 21 June 1724.

-Vallancey attended Eton and the Royal Military Academy, Woolwich, before being commissioned in the 10th regiment of foot in 1747.
+Vallancey attended Eton College and the Royal Military Academy, Woolwich, before being commissioned in the 10th Regiment of Foot in 1747.
 He was attached to the Royal Engineers, became a lieutenant-general in 1798, and a general in 1803.

 To Ireland

-Vallancey came to Ireland before 1770 to assist in a military survey of the island, and made the country his adopted home.
+Vallancey came to Ireland before 1760 to assist in a military survey of the island, and made the country his adopted home.
+One of his first jobs was to assist with the design and construction of the still extant Queens Bridge from 1764-68.

 His attention was strongly drawn towards the history, philology, and antiquities of Ireland at a time when they were almost entirely ignored, and he published the following, among other works: Collectanea de Rebus Hibernicis, 6 vols., between 1770 and 1804; Essay on the Irish Language, 1772; Grammar of the Irish Language, 1773; Vindication of the Ancient Kingdom of Ireland, 1786; Ancient History of Ireland proved from the Sanscrit Books, 1797; Prospectus of a Dictionary of the Aire Coti or Antient Irish, 1802.
 He was a member of many learned societies, was created an honorary LL.D., was elected a member of the American Philosophical Society in 1780, and became a fellow of the Royal Society in 1784.
 During the Insurrection of 1798 he furnished the Government with plans for the defence of Dublin.
 Queen's-bridge, Dublin, was built from his designs.
 He died 8 August 1812, aged 81.

 He at one stage possessed the Great Book of Lecan which he passed on to the Royal Irish Academy.

 In his book, A Vindication of the Ancient History of Ireland (1786) claimed that Zoroaster was none other than Nuada Airgetlam – Nuada of the Silver Hand – a member of Ireland's 'tribe of the Gods', the Tuatha De Dannan.